On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

-\begin{enumerate} \item The reduction for happy undirected temporal graphs answers the open question~4 in~\cite{CLMS24}, regarding the parameterized complexity of finding closed temporal components of size exactly~$k$ in the nonstrict setting, thereby completing the complexity landscape for both open or closed components when parameterized by $k$.
-For all the other settings, \textsf{W[1]}-hardness for~$k$ is already known, and the fact that our hardness result considers happy undirected graph implies in particular that it holds in the nonstrict setting. \item For each setting of the three theorems, determining whether a vertex (in the directed case) or an edge (in the undirected case) is an inclusion-maximal closed component is already \textsf{coNP}-hard.
+\begin{enumerate} \item The reduction for happy undirected temporal graphs answers the open question~4 in~\cite{CLMS24}, regarding the parameterized complexity of finding closed temporal components of size exactly~$k$ in the non-strict setting, thereby completing the complexity landscape for open and closed components when parameterized by $k$.
+For all the other settings, \textsf{W[1]}-hardness for~$k$ is already known, and the fact that our hardness result considers happy undirected graphs implies in particular that it holds in the non-strict setting. \item For each setting of the three theorems, determining whether a vertex (in the directed case) or an edge (in the undirected case) is an inclusion-maximal closed component is already \textsf{coNP}-hard.
 This strengthens the result by Lopes Costa et al.~\cite{CLMS24} that testing whether a given closed component (of unbounded size) is inclusion-maximal is \textsf{coNP}-hard.
 Namely, this problem is already hard when given a component of size $2$. \item Under the Exponential Time Hypothesis (ETH), \NCTCC on happy directed temporal graphs of constant lifetime or undirected (nonhappy) temporal graphs of constant lifetime in the strict model cannot be solved in $2^{o(n)}$~time.
-In other words, a simple brute-force algorithm that checks all subsets of vertices is essentially optimal.
-For happy undirected temporal graphs, our results also imply that a $2^{o(\sqrt{n})}$-time algorithm cannot exist under ETH. \item In each of the settings and for all fixed~$0 < \epsilon < 1$, it is \textsf{NP}-hard to approximate the size of the largest closed component (i)~within a factor of $(1-\epsilon)n$ in directed graphs and (ii)~within a factor of $(1-\epsilon)\frac{n}{2}$ in undirected graphs.
+In other words, a simple brute-force algorithm that checks all vertex subsets is essentially optimal.
+For happy undirected temporal graphs, our results also imply that a $2^{o(\sqrt{n})}$-time algorithm cannot exist under ETH. \item Implication~\ref{imp ETH} holds even when promised that each yes-instance contains $2^{\Theta(n)}$~maximal closed components ($2^{\Theta(\sqrt{n})}$ in the undirected non-strict case).
+This implies also that there is some fixed~$c>0$ for which one cannot approximate the number of maximal closed components within a factor of $2^{c \cdot n}$ or~$2^{c \cdot \sqrt{n}}$, respectively. \item In each of the settings and for all fixed~$0 < \epsilon < 1$, it is \textsf{NP}-hard to approximate the size of the largest closed component (i)~within a factor of $(1-\epsilon)n$ in directed graphs and (ii)~within a factor of $(1-\epsilon)\frac{n}{2}$ in undirected graphs.
 (Observe that approximation for $\epsilon=0$ is trivial in both cases, by outputting a vertex in the directed case, or an edge in the undirected case.) \end{enumerate}